|

 summer, and growing in sunny locations in fields and mountains.

-The sporophylls are longer than the trophophylls; strobili set on
+sporophylls are longer than the trophophylls; strobili set on the

-the upper parts bi-to tri-pinnately branches put spherical sporangia
+upper parts bi-to tri-pinnately branch, producing spherical

-conically, mature in autumn, and then wither. |
+sporangia conically, mature in autumn, and then wither. |

 |